toanducvo/thu-bong-gia-re-rest-apis-spring-boot/README.md

 java -jar target/path/to/jar/file.jar
 ```

+The app will be running on port `8080`.

+> If you receive an error like: `port 8080 is already in use`, let terminate the process which is running on port 8080 and run the app again.

 ## Import sample data

 As a schema is created persistently, you can import sample data to your database by copy and pasting the following SQL into your database.